statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .4. provide for first-aid and medical assistance, fire-fighting and evacuation of all people at the Ship Recycling Facility, pollution prevention; and

 .5. provide for relevant information and training to all workers of the Ship Recycling Facility, at all levels and according to their competence, including regular exercises in emergency prevention, preparedness and response procedures.

 ### Regulation  22

 ####Worker safety and training

+Treedt in werking op een nader te bepalen tijdstip

 1. Ship Recycling Facilities authorized by a Party shall provide for worker safety by measures including: